Why was Lexonik Flex developed and what does it involve?

 Lexonik begins with the synthetic approach (encoding), teaching learners to process sound very quickly, but almost immediately moves to the analytic approach (decoding).
 The programme then teaches learners how to analyse words to extract meaning, encouraging learners to become more actively involved in their own learning.
 Equal importance is placed on both decoding for reading and decoding for meaning.

-A word in your ear!
+Building Vocabulary Knowledge – A word in your ear!

 The most compelling reasons for providing learners with instruction to build vocabulary is the contribution that vocabulary knowledge makes to reading comprehension.
 Indeed, one of the most enduring findings in reading research is the extent to which learners’ vocabulary knowledge relates to their reading comprehension (Anderson & Freebody, 1981; Becker, 1977).
 The National Reading Panel (2000) concluded that comprehension development cannot be understood without a critical examination of the role played by vocabulary knowledge.
 Given that learners’ success in school and beyond depends, in great measure, upon their ability to read with comprehension, there is an urgency to provide instruction that equips learners with the skills and strategies necessary for lifelong vocabulary development.

 Without this instruction, the well-known ‘Matthew Effect’ (Stanovich, 2000), is set in motion: ‘the rich get richer and the poor get poorer’.
 In terms of vocabulary development, good readers read more, become better readers, and learn more words; poor readers read less, become poorer readers, and learn fewer words.
 Within the workplace, vocabulary plays a vital role at every level.
-From basic health and safety in the workplace to effective communication with colleagues, not to mention the reading and vocabulary demands of applying for and securing employment in the fist instance.
+From basic health and safety in the workplace to effective communication with colleagues, not to mention the reading and vocabulary demands of applying for and securing employment in the first instance.

 Research emphasises that vocabulary development is a vital part of all content learning, but it is often ignored.
 The link between vocabulary knowledge and comprehension is undeniable.
 While wide reading increases a learner’s vocabulary significantly, professionals supporting that learner, at any age, must realise that direct and explicit instruction in vocabulary must be recognisable and become habitual.
-For this to happen with older learners they must be shown a method which allows them to become self-reliant.
+For this to happen with older learners, they must be shown a method which allows them to become self-reliant.
 Learners will inevitably have vastly different levels of word knowledge and may have had little opportunity to develop their language skills at home.
 Professionals must therefore build word-rich environments in which to immerse their learners and must teach and model good word-learning strategies.

-Research suggests that although many learners acquire vocabulary early on in life, through activities at school, this cannot be left to chance, particularly in the case of children with poor vocabularies.
+Research suggests that although many learners acquire vocabulary early on in life through activities at school, this cannot be left to chance, particularly in the case of children with poor vocabularies.
 Practical ideas to support vocabulary development can include pre-teaching of key vocabulary before reading a text, and checking the understanding of vocabulary meaning, but this is not enough.
 Teaching words ad hoc, or even attempting to teach lists of unconnected vocabulary is not an effective way to develop and expand vocabulary knowledge.

 Rather than teach individual words, we should teach learners how to make links between unknown words and to look for the meanings of common prefix, root words and suffix definitions.
 This method of instruction will empower them to develop their own vocabulary knowledge and learn independently.